jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 43-46m at 10tph (+8m)
 * CR2 changing to District at VIC in 44-46m at 10tph (+9m)
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 43-49m at 4tph (+10m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 44-49m at 4tph (+10m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 47-51m at 4tph (+13m)

 From New Malden to Moorgate (5m better)